How it works

 GET /v1/settlements/{id}- the response includesdeposit_secretanddeposit_keyon each leg - For each leg where your party has

-direction: "deliver", construct a deposit transaction:- Approve the escrow contract to spend the token
+direction: "deliver", construct a deposit transaction:- Approve the KeystoneSettlement contract to spend the token (amount + any additive fees)

 - Call